g-bulgarit/Intro-to-Computer-Networking/PA2_DNS_Client/README.md

 The goal is to create a command-line-interface that will copy the functionality of the `nsclient` utility, bundled with windows.
 In order to send successful DNS requests, we must conform with the protocol defined in [RFC-1035](https://datatracker.ietf.org/doc/html/rfc1035).

+The general method of operation is as follows:
+1. Receive DNS server IP from the user (validate this IP)
+2. Open a socket to the specified IP with port `53`
+3. Take domain name from user (validate this name)
+4. Construct a DNS packet and send it to the DNS server
+5. Receive a response (or an error)
+6. Parse the response and display the IP address to the user.

 -----------------

 ## **Implementation**